Nafees10/qscript/spec/spec.md

 # Unions

-Unions store one set of members at a time, and store a tag, indicating which is currently stored.
+Unions store one of the members at a time:

 ```
-union OptionalInt{
+union Val{
-	// TODO: TODO
+	pub var int i;
+	pub var float f;
+	pub var string s;
 }
 ```
+TODO continue from here

 ---